interuss/dss/monitoring/uss_qualifier/webapp/README.md

 # USS Qualifier WebApp

+# NOTE: WebApp has not yet been upgraded to support newer uss_qualifier architecture

 `uss_qualifier webapp` is a development-level web server that provides endpoint to initialize the automated testing of the USS qualifier.
 The local environment for the web server is setup by [run_locally.sh](run_locally.sh) script.